-2.4 GIFTS, ENTERTAINMENT AND HOSPITALITY
+2.5 GIFTS, ENTERTAINMENT AND HOSPITALITY

 The exchange of gifts is a common business practice and one that can build goodwill among companies with which we do business, provided that they are reasonable in value, are not intended to unduly influence a business action and do not compromise our professional judgement or suggest preferential treatment.
+Determining what is acceptable is a matter of judgement.
 Consider whether the gift or entertainment would embarrass CDSEG or our employees if disclosed publicly.